-C.F.R.
+The Chumash Fee-to-Trust Application does not fully address, or adhere to, all the factors in 25 C.F.R.
 Part 151 which are the regulations that govern fee to trust applications and specify the factors that must be considered by the Department of the Interior.
 Further this application is inconsistent with the purposes of 25 U.S.C.
 465. Section 465 was intended to restore tribal land lost through the federal allotment process and to allow for the acquisition of land in trust until such time as a tribe had sufficient land to be economically self-sufficient.
 In this case, the acquisition does not constitute land lost to the Chumash through the federal government's allotment process.
+(Dawes Act) The BIA has ignored the statutory limitations of 25 USC 465 and 25 CFR 151.11.
+The Chumash were not affected by the Dawes Act.
+The Chumash Reservation was not created until December of 1901 well after the impacts of the Dawes Act.

-The Chumash exemplify the intended success of California's Proposition 1A passed in 2000 to provide a monopoly on casino style gaming that would generate revenue for tribal governments and raise the standard of living for all tribal members.
+Further, the Chumash exemplify the intended success of California's Proposition 1A passed in 2000 to provide a monopoly on casino style gaming that would generate revenue for tribal governments and raise the standard of living for all tribal members.
 The Tribe has purchased a number of other properties in the Santa Ynez Area and is a successful business model.
 The Chumash with its current land base and additional fee lands have achieved a diversified economic self-sufficiency!

 On June 17, 2013, the Pacific Regional Office of the Bureau of Indian Affairs approved without notice to affected private property owners or affected local governments a Tribal Consolidation Plan (TCA).
-The TCA administratively creates what amounts to a claim of aboriginal lands or restored lands for the Chumash.
-The proposed trust acquisition encompasses 1,427.78 acres located east of Route 154 and north of Armour Ranch Road within a TCA in an unincorporated area of Santa Barbara County.
-The TCA destabilizes the social, cultural, political and economic systems of the entire region.
+The TCA administratively created what amounted to a claim of aboriginal lands or restored lands for the Chumash.
+The proposed trust acquisition encompasses 1,427.78 acres located east of Route 154 and north of Armour Ranch Road within the TCA.
+The TCA on October 24, 2013 by Order of the Interior Board of Indian Appeals was vacated.
+However, Section 2.1 of the EA specifically states that the fee to trust acquisition located within the TCA is to be considered an On Reservation acquisition and processed under 25 C.F.R.
+151.10.